Skip to content

 Jimmie Johnson through the years

-Jimmie Johnson has made the No. 48 one of the most iconic in NASCAR history -- and he himself is one of the most legendary drivers in the history of the sport.
+Jimmie Johnson made the No. 48 one of the most iconic in NASCAR history -- and will now be immortalized in the NASCAR Hall of Fame as a member of the Class of 2024.
 Take a look back through his transformative career in racing, from the dirt in California to his trials and tribulations in NASCAR.

 Jimmie Johnson's Twitter